sans-creator/Chat_bot_python/README.md

 # 🧠 Chat with GPT via Together API

-This is a simple Python CLI chatbot that uses the [Together API](https://docs.together.ai/) to communicate with the **Mixtral-8x7B** language model.
+This is a simple Python CLI chatbot that uses the [Together API](https://docs.together.ai/)

 ---